GoGuardian Beacon Letter Template and FAQs to Escalation List Counselors

 Self Harm - Online behavior and/or content visited or generated by a student that may demonstrate a student’s desire to harm themselves without trying to end their life.

 Help and Support - Online behavior and/or content visited or generated by a student that may demonstrate the student is looking for help and support resources for themselves or a peer such as hotline numbers, American Foundation Suicide Prevention documents, support forums, etc.

 Suicide Research - Online behavior and/or content visited or generated by a student that may demonstrate the student is looking up statistics and information about suicide, as one may do for a class assignment versus exhibiting signs of suicide ideation.

 What will an alert look like?

-If you are familiar with reviewing alerts in Beacon Core, alerts that have been reviewed by the Beacon 24/7 Safety Support Team will look similar but will include a Status Bar showing the progress of our Safety Support Team's review.
+If you are familiar with reviewing alerts in Beacon Core, alerts that have been reviewed by the Beacon 24/7 Safety Support Team will look similar but will include a Status Bar showing the progress of the Safety Support Team's review.

-Alert Review: An alert has been reviewed or is currently under review by the Safety Support Team.
+- Review Alert: An alert has been reviewed or is currently under review by the Safety Support Team.

 How can I clear/take action on an alert?